12 Apr Progress Report

 They almost live in the air as they dart erratically about, catching insects.
 Oddly, they even mate while flying.
 But they do need to land before laying eggs.

 PS: Birds like the White-throated Swift need insects to survive.
-So use pesticides with great caution.
+So use pesticides with caution.
 Or better still: Avoid using pesticides.
 Here’s an article that tells why: Pest Control Chemicals

 Help Birds Tip

 Please find an alternative to plastic Easter Grass.
 For example, use crumpled tissue paper or a piece of cloth.

 Sadly, birds use Easter Grass to build nests.
 And then the bird’s feet become tangled in the plastic, thereby trapping it in its nest.